 \section{Abstract}

 We prove a crepant transformation correspondence in genus zero Gromov-Witten theory for toric stack bundles related by crepant wall-crossings of the toric fibers.
-Specifically, we construct a symplectic transformation that identifies $I$-functions toric stack bundles suitably analytically continued using Mellin-Barnes integral approach.
+Specifically, we construct a symplectic transformation that identifies $I$-functions of toric stack bundles suitably analytically continued using Mellin-Barnes type integrals.
 We compare our symplectic transformation with a Fourier-Mukai isomorphism between the $K$-groups.